Kapelianovych/fluss-core/README.md

 ): F;
 ```

-Defines an interval of a function invocation based on number of frames (one frame is about _16.67ms_(**FRAME_TIME** constant)).
-It ensures that the function will be executed after this time.
-By default, it delays function with two frames.
-If _frames_ argument is equal to `1` or less, then, if present, `requestAnimationFrame` is used.
+Makes function be executed once per _frames_ count.
+If _frames_ argument is equal to `0` or less, then, if present, `requestAnimationFrame` is used.
 Otherwise, `setTimeout` function is in use.

 ```ts
 const cpuHeavyFunction = throttle(() => {